SophieSjoberg/ca-prepcourse-3/the_web/the_stack.md

 * NoSQL (MongoDB)

 ### Full stack
-Full stack developers work, like back-end devs, on the server side of web programming, but they can also speak the front-end languages that control how content looks on a web site's user-facing side.
+Full stack developers work mostly on the server side of web programming, but they can also speak the front-end languages that control how content looks on a web site's user-facing side.

+At Craft Academy we've chosen Ruby, with all its access to a wide array of frameworks and tools, as the first back end language we introduce to students.
+For front end development, we will be using Javascript  with accompanying frameworks that makes development of rich applications possible - both for a desktop and mobile user experience (AngularJS and Ionic).

+### More then code